How to Outsource LIDAR Annotation

 Responsiveness and quick turnaround in delivery

 Outsourcing to vendors halfway around the globe has made the benefits of overnight processing a reality for many organisations.
 Work is sent to the outsourcer at the end of the business day when the outsourcer, halfway around the world, is just beginning his day.
 He processes the input and produces the agreed output which is sent back at the end of his day to the outsourcer, who is just starting the next day.
 As if, by magic, the transactions got processed while they were asleep.
-The same facility should be available for LIDAR annotation services.
+The same facility should be available for LIDAR annotation outsourcing.

 oWorkers operates from three global locations and runs a 24×7 operation.
 If your business will benefit from a 24×7 turnaround, we will be happy to offer that to you.
 We realise it is in our interest to deliver a quick turnaround as it frees us up to do more for you.